 Sri Lanka operates under the Hague Convention on intercountry adoption.

-Hague convention information
+Hague Convention information

+Sri Lanka ratified the Hague Convention in January 1995 and it entered into force in May 1995.
 The Convention requires Sri Lanka to attempt to place a child with a family in Sri Lanka before determining a child is eligible for intercountry adoption.

 The central authority in Sri Lanka is the Department of Probation and Child Care Services (DPCCS).